-- Check and if necessary adjust the gas pressure. - Check the operation of and clean the burner. - · Check and clean the line strainer. - Visually check the unit for any potential problems. - Inspect all connections.
+- Check and if necessary adjust the gas pressure. - Check the operation of and clean the burner. - Check the water level in the condensate trap (if one is installed). - Check and clean the line strainer. - Visually check the unit for any potential problems. - Inspect all connections.